How to Run in Cold Weather: 10 Tips

 9. You May Have to Change Your Route

 Speaking of your route, begin your run facing into the wind and finish up with the wind at your back.
-Otherwise, you will heat up too quickly at the start of your run as you’re running with the wind, and the second half of your run will be extra cold because your sweat will be hit with the oncoming wind.
+Otherwise, you will heat up too quickly at the start of your run as you’re running with the wind, and the second half of your run will be extra cold because your sweat will be hit by the oncoming wind.

 10. Keep it Short